vmware-tanzu/pinniped/site/content/docs/tutorials/concierge-only-demo.md

    [JWT]({{< ref "../howto/configure-concierge-jwt" >}}) or
    [webhook]({{< ref "../howto/configure-concierge-webhook" >}}) authenticator.
 1. Generate a kubeconfig using the Pinniped command-line tool (run `pinniped get kubeconfig --help` for more information).
 1. Run `kubectl` commands using the generated kubeconfig.

-   The Pinniped Concierge is automatically be used for authentication during those commands.
+The Pinniped Concierge will automatically be used for authentication during those commands.

+Please be aware that using the Concierge without the Supervisor is an advanced use case, not the typical use case.
+For example, the Supervisor issues cluster-scoped credentials that cannot be replayed against other clusters, so using the Concierge without the Supervisor removes that protection.
+You might have designed another system to provide that protection, but if not then please carefully consider the security implications.

 ## Prerequisites